 At the request of the National Educational Telecommunications Association (NETA), co-producers Terry Kaldhusdal and Michael Bernhagen have extended the PBS broadcast rights for Consider the Conversation: A Documentary on a Taboo Subject to 12/31/13.

-Terry Kaldhusdal and Michael Bernhagen, the social entrepreneurs behind Consider the Conversation: A Documentary on a Taboo Subject, are actively seeking individual and organizational donations to facilitate production and distribution of the second film in the Consider the Conversation
+Terry Kaldhusdal and Michael Bernhagen, the social entrepreneurs behind Consider the Conversation: A Documentary on a Taboo Subject, wish to publically recognize the following organizations who are among the first to donate in support of the production of the second film in the Consider the Conversation series.